 Rocky Mountain spotted fever (RMSF) is caused by the bacterium Rickettsia rickettsii.

-Symptoms include fever, headaches, myalgia; characteristic spotted rash* begins on wrists, ankles, palms, and soles and may be absent early in the disease.
-Treatment is usually tetracycline. *RMSF rash photo courtesy of Ed Masters, MD.
+Symptoms include fever, headaches, myalgia; characteristic spotted rash* begins on wrists, ankles, palms, and soles, and may be absent early in the disease.
+Treatment is usually doxycycline. *RMSF rash photo courtesy of Ed Masters, MD.

 Humans and pets may contract RMSF.
-RMSF maybe life threating.
+RMSF maybe life threatening.
+Need to get early appropriate treatment.

 ©LDA.
 2014.
 2015.
 2018.
 This website provides practical and useful information on the subject matters covered.
 It is distributed with the understanding that LDA is not engaged in rendering medical or other professional services.
 Seek professional services if necessary.